 The video understanding model to use for analysis.

-pegasus1.2: General analysis (prompt-based text generation).pegasus1.5: General analysis (prompt-based text generation) with video clipping, structured prompts with reference images, extended token limits, and video segmentation.
+pegasus1.2: General analysis (prompt-based text generation).pegasus1.5: General analysis (prompt-based text generation) with video clipping, structured prompts with reference images, and video segmentation.
+See the Pegasus page for token limits.Default: pegasus1.2

 An optional identifier that you set when you create the task.
 Use this field to correlate tasks across responses, for example, to distinguish tasks by type or environment.